 During the weekend, shopping in Bergen seems like the hip thing to do.
 The streets in Bergen’s main shopping area are flooded with people streaming in and out of shops, chatting in the streets, listening to live music, and overall, just having a grand ol’ time.
 My suggestion would be to join them!

 Go check out the shops Bergen has on offer, which will likely include many Scandinavian stores that you’ve never heard of.

 My favorite, by far, was Illums Bolighus, a Danish store selling some of the chicest (and expensive) clothing I’ve seen, as well as beautiful décor items and furniture for the home.

-As we rode the airport bus to Bergen Airport, mild feelings of depression set in.
+As we rode the airport bus to Bergen Airport (20% off with the Bergen Card), mild feelings of depression set in.
 We are leaving one of the most beautiful places I have ever visited and I have no idea when I will be back.
 That’s exactly what I was thinking.

 And while I still have no idea when I’ll visit Bergen, Norway again, I know, in my heart, that I will someday.